-Many of you probably have heard GitHub and seen the web platform GitHub.Com, but do you really know what the platform is all about? or how to use Github with visual studio for your regular software development?
+Many of you probably have heard GitHub and seen the web platform GitHub.Com, but do you really know what the platform is all about? or how to use Git tools with visual studio for your regular software development?
 Let's understand this GitHub tutorial with some example of our regular software development life cycle.

 GitHub is one of most popular collaboration tools for modern software developers, who are contributing large-scale software development from different geography; GitHub is most widely used repository for cloud software development and collaboration.

 We can download and install Git tool that can be integrated with SDK in your local machine, here in the tutorial we will learn how to use github in visual studio and push code to github repository.

 Git tools is an agile project management tools, which allow you to collaborate with developers from different locations, You can start using github tool either two ways

 After installing the utilities, you will see a git menu in your visual studio instance, where you can configure local codebase to remote repository.

 Here is the setting screenshot, provide local path values (the project folder of your local machine)